MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest2.md

 [< Quest 1 ](quest1.md) - **[🏠Home](../README.md)** - [ Quest 3 >](quest3.md)

+Skip this if the clock is ticking on you.
+Learnings of quest 3 are at the heart of this lab.

 This quest is about sneaking in the phishing lure and increasing the chance to make someone use it.

 ## Weaponize an email